oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 * The Client collects a username from the user.
 * The Client sends an Authorization Challenge Request ({{challenge-request}}) to the Authorization Challenge Endpoint ({{authorization-challenge-endpoint}}) including the username.
-* The Authorization Server returns an Error Response ({{challenge-error-response}}) including `"error": "authorization_required"`, `"device_session"`, and a custom error code indicating that an e-mail address must be collected.
+* The Authorization Server returns an Error Response ({{challenge-error-response}}) including `"error": "authorization_required"`, `"auth_session"`, and a custom error code indicating that an e-mail address must be collected.
 * The Client collects an e-mail address from the user.
-* The Client sends the e-mail address as part of a second Authorization Challenge Request to the Authorization Challenge Endpoint, along with the `device_session` parameter.
+* The Client sends the e-mail address as part of a second Authorization Challenge Request to the Authorization Challenge Endpoint, along with the `auth_session` parameter.
-* The Authorization Server sends a verification code to the e-mail address and returns an Error Response including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that an e-mail verification code must be entered.
+* The Authorization Server sends a verification code to the e-mail address and returns an Error Response including `"error": "authorization_required"`, `"auth_session"` and a custom error code indicating that an e-mail verification code must be entered.
 * The Client presents a user experience guiding the user to copy the e-mail verification code to the Client.
-Once the e-mail verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the e-mail verification code as well as the `device_session` parameter returned in the previous Error Response.
+Once the e-mail verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the e-mail verification code as well as the `auth_session` parameter returned in the previous Error Response.
-* The Authorization Server uses the `device_session` to maintain the session context, and verifies the e-mail verification code.
-It determines that it also needs a phone number for account recovery purposes and returns an Error Response including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that a phone number must be collected.
+* The Authorization Server uses the `auth_session` to maintain the session context, and verifies the e-mail verification code.
+It determines that it also needs a phone number for account recovery purposes and returns an Error Response including `"error": "authorization_required"`, `"auth_session"` and a custom error code indicating that a phone number must be collected.
 * The Client collects a mobile phone number from the user.
-* The Client sends the phone number in an Authorization Challenge Request to the Authorization Challenge Endpoint, along with the `device_session`.
+* The Client sends the phone number in an Authorization Challenge Request to the Authorization Challenge Endpoint, along with the `auth_session`.
-* The Authorization Server uses the `device_session` parameter to link the previous requests.
-It sends a confirmation code to the phone number and returns an Error Response including `"error": "authorization_required"`, `"device_session"` and a custom error code indicating that a SMS confirmation code must be entered.
+* The Authorization Server uses the `auth_session` parameter to link the previous requests.
+It sends a confirmation code to the phone number and returns an Error Response including `"error": "authorization_required"`, `"auth_session"` and a custom error code indicating that a SMS confirmation code must be entered.
 * The Client presents a user experience guiding the user to enter the SMS confirmation code.
-Once the SMS verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the confirmation code as well as the `device_session` parameter returned in the previous Error Response.
+Once the SMS verification code is entered, the Client sends an Authorization Challenge Request to the Authorization Challenge Endpoint, including the confirmation code as well as the `auth_session` parameter returned in the previous Error Response.
-* The Authorization Server uses the `device_session` to maintain the session context, and verifies the SMS verification code before issuing an Authorization Code to the Client.
+* The Authorization Server uses the `auth_session` to maintain the session context, and verifies the SMS verification code before issuing an Authorization Code to the Client.
 * The Client sends the Authorization Code in a Token Request ({{token-request}}) to the Token Endpoint.
 * The Authorization Server verifies the Authorization Code and issues the requested tokens.